blakeruprecht/blakeruprecht.github.io/content/cleaning.md

 date: 2025-05-31
 ---
 Maintain medical health by cleaning the body.
 This comes down to cleaning the internals of the body, and the eyes, teeth, skin, and hair.

-1. Take medicine, pee/poo, wash hands as needed
+1. Urinate/defecate, wash hands, take medicine as needed
 2. Brush teeth 2x/day, floss 1x/day
 3. Wear sunglasses in the sun, contacts/glasses as needed
 4. Shower daily, wear sunscreen on skin exposed to sunlight
 5. Cut hair regularly

+**Cleaning/Medical Professionals**
 - *Physician* to check and fix internals.
 - *Dentist* to check and fix teeth.
 	- Flossing sucks but every single dentist I've ever talked to recommends it.